 Fellowship in Neonatology

-The Aga Khan University Hospital, Nairobi is offering training in Neonatology within the Department of Paediatrics and Child Health.
-This fellowship has been offered to contribute to attainment of the highest possible level of health for all children in East Africa by promoting high quality care, teaching, research and advocacy in neonatology.
-The program exists to promote and advance knowledge, skills and practice of healthcare workers in neonatology in East Africa.
+The Aga Khan University (AKU) is a private, not for profit, international University first established in 1983, with 11 teaching sites in eight countries.
+The Aga Khan University, Nairobi will offer training in Neonatology in the Department of Paediatrics and Child Health.
+This fellowship is aimed at contributing to the attainment of the highest possible neonatal health-related outcomes through high quality care, teaching, research and advocacy.
+The program exists to promote and advance knowledge, skills and practice of healthcare practitioners in Neonatology.

 Program Objectives include:

 To provide standards and guidelines for certification in neonatology training and practice.

 To promote and advance knowledge, skills and practice in neonatology.

 To generate context-focused knowledge through relevant research in neonatology.

 To develop relevant guidelines for prevention, diagnosis and management in neonatal conditions.

 To strengthen collaborations with relevant stakeholders and advance the knowledge and practice of neonatology to the benefit of the community.